-We supply news to outlets including Forbes, Newsweek, Apple News, Google News, Yahoo!
-News, AOL, SmartNews, Dailymotion, hundreds of urban and Latino newspapers, radio and television station websites.
-You can subscribe to our YouTube channel here.
+We supply news to outlets including Forbes, Newsweek, The New York Post, The Miami Herald, and many other major metropolitan U.S. daily newspapers as well as Apple News, Google News, Yahoo!
+News, AOL, SmartNews, hundreds of urban and Latino newspapers, and the websites of many radio and television stations.

 If you have questions about payment or tax issues, please contact us at [email protected].

 If I encounter a problem related to registration, pitching stories or some other feature of Zenger’s software, who should I contact?

 Please email [email protected] to reach our technical support team.

 Zenger meets or exceeds the high standards set by the world’s most successful news publishers, including rigorous editorial review involving at least two editors.